wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 Anyone who isn't registered as a [member](#member) or hasn't logged in to the Wix site.
 If a visitor creates a booking they're added as a [contact](https://dev.wix.com/docs/rest/crm/members-contacts/contacts/introduction) to the Wix site.
-Unlike members, visitors don't have persistent accounts and can't access member-only features.
+Unlike members, visitors don't have persistent accounts and can't access member-only features on the Wix site.

 ## `WAITING_LIST` (booking status)